Loom vs Videolink: A Side-by-Side Comparison for Teams

 It’s commonly used for:

-- product and design feedback
+- sharing product and UX feedback

 2. Collaboration Without Meetings